fhoedemakers/pico-infonesPlus/README.md

 - [Waveshare RP2040-PiZero Development Board](https://www.waveshare.com/rp2040-pizero.htm)

-  For use with a USB gamecontroller or a legacy NES controller.
+  For use with a USB gamecontroller or up to two legacy NES controllers.
 (No soldering requirerd)